fshowalter/franksmovielog.com-v1/content/reviews/0080-friday-the-13th-1980.md

 The film's realistic style feeds our inner voyeur.
 We watch the young cast goof-off, fool around, and bond.
 The dingy camp location evokes the right combination of authenticity and dissonance.
 When the kills come, Tom Savini's practical effects deliver the goods.

-But in the third act the film falters.
+But in the third act, the film falters.
 Cunningham stretches the final-girl beyond her range.
 She over-emotes and the script seems out of ideas.
 She incapacitates the killer, only to drop her weapon and run to another hiding spot.
 Rinse and repeat.

 The epilogue _almost_ compensates.
 Dollars to doughnuts, on your first watch, it'll make you jump.